Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 To ensure that you receive your code in time, the websites recommends the following application timeframes:

-When does your child turn 3? | They can receive 30 hours free childcare from: | The best time to apply is: |
+When does your child turn 9 months old?
+They can receive 30 hours free childcare from: The application deadline is:

 Applying outside of these timeframes may result in a delay to the issuing of your code.